St. Nicholas Roman Catholic Church (1848) - New York City

 Sources:

-"A Church's Fiftieth Birthday," article in The New York Times, September 10, 1883.
+"A Church's Fiftieth Birthday," article in The New York Timess (Sep.
+10, 1883).

-"Church Building Faces Demolition," article in The New York Times, January 27, 1960.
+"Church Building Faces Demolition," The New York Times (Jan.
+27, 1960).

 Dunlap, David.
 From Abyssinian to Zion: A Guide to Manhattan's Houses of Worship.
 New York: Columbia University Press, 2004.

 Farnam, Lynnwood.
 "Organ Notebook," p.1220 (specification of Engelfried & Hadden organ).
-John de Lancie Library, The Curtis Institute of Music, Philadelphia; Sally Branca, archivist; courtesy Jonathan Bowen.
+John de Lancie Library, The Curtis Institute of Music, Philadelphia; Sally Branca, Archivist.
+Courtesy Jonathan Bowen.

 Library of Congress Prints and Photographs Online: 1848 engraving of exterior.